History of Sex in Cinema:

 The Defilers (1965)

-Director-cinematographer Lee Frost's disturbing, low-budget, definitive grindhouse "roughie" film (by producer David F. Friedman, now split from Herschell Gordon Lewis) was deliberately made to counter the "nudie-cutie" films of the time with added violence and griminess.
+Director-cinematographer R. Lee Frost's disturbing, low-budget, definitive grindhouse "roughie" film (by producer David F. Friedman, now split from Herschell Gordon Lewis) was deliberately made to counter the "nudie-cutie" films of the time - with some nudity, but mostly added violence and griminess.

-He slapped and assaulted her, and although she valiantly fought him off, he ripped off her clothes, telling her she needed "old-fashioned discipline" (a vicious spanking of her bare bottom after pulling down her black panties).
+He slapped and assaulted her when she talked back to him and asserted that he should "lay off the rough stuff."
+Although she valiantly fought him off, he ripped off her clothes, telling her she needed "old-fashioned discipline" (a vicious spanking of her bare bottom that left welts after he pulled down her black panties).
 And then surprisingly, she surrendered: "Don't stop," and kissed him as the camera panned upwards before they had sex.
+In only a few moments, she had become his loving girlfriend, and afterwards, they continued to get together for sex.

 Doctor Zhivago (1965)